magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 - Fieldtype for implementing a fixed record (Visible or Hidden in Backend)
 - Correct RTE Height
+- Fluid Field as UserFunc for displayCond compatibility
 - (Filter with direct record selection)
 - Ajax Autocomplete functionality
+- Field for merging different record values (e.g. search)
+- Change Record DataHandler to use RecordFactory
+- Provide Delete link for records in ToolbarItem
+- Workspaces support